Reine Village in Lofoten Islands, Norway

-- This remains subject to agreement but ‘basic connectivity’ of ‘point-to-point’ air services is expected to be allowed between the UK and EU.
+- This remains subject to agreement but ‘basic connectivity’ of ‘point-to-point’ air services is expected to be allowed between EU and UK.

-- Whether UK-registered airlines will be allowed to operate intra-EU flights is subject to negotiation.
+- UK-registered airlines being allowed to operate intra-EU flights is subject to negotiation between EU and UK.

 - Ferry services from Great Britain to Ireland and mainland Europe will continue to operate within the same regulatory framework as before, as international law governs these services.